 - documents were destroyed in a fire;

-- documents were received very late by the EPO while the applicant had chosen a shipping route which would normally have allowed the courier to arrive on time (T777 / 98);
+- documents were received very late by the EPO when the applicant had chosen a shipping route which would normally have allowed mail to arrive on time (T777 / 98);

-- an action / payment was only performed when the EPO sent an informal notification (eg late payment of the annual fee) (J23 / 87);
+- an action / payment was only carried out when the EPO sent an informal notification (e.g. delay in payment of the annual fee) (J23 / 87);

 Section 1.4.
 Focus on the end of the impediment

-Often the impediment comes from the fact that a delay has been poorly noted, forgotten, etc.
+Often, the hindrance stems from the fact that a deadline has been poorly noted, forgotten, etc.

 In practice, it is quite difficult to determine and depends on the facts of the case.

 The end of the impediment is therefore the moment when the person handling the procedure vis-à-vis l & #8217; EPO s & #8217; realizes / is made aware of it:

-- the date of notification of the proxy's auxiliary is irrelevant (T191 / 82);
+- the date of the briefing of the agent's assistant is not relevant (T191 / 82);

-- if the agent has changed, without the EPO being made aware, service on the former representative will cause the period of 2 months (T32 / 04).
+- if the representative has changed, without the EPO being informed, service on the former representative will cause the period of 2 months (T32 / 04).

-Thus, if a party instructs its attorney not to send EPO notifications to it, it can not rely on this lack of knowledge to require re (T840 / 94).
+Thus, if a party instructs its representative not to transmit the notifications from the EPO to it, it may not rely on this non-knowledge to request a re (T840 / 94).